cksource/ckeditor4-plugin-a11ychecker/DISTRIBUTION.md

 config.extraPlugins = 'a11ycheckerquail';
 ```

 **Keep in mind that Quail has a jQuery dependency.** It requires you to have a global variable `jQuery` defined containing jQuery 1.x.
-The  sample mentioned above is shipped with jQuery, but we do not load it automatically with Accessibility Checker.
+The  sample mentioned above is shipped with jQuery, but jQuery is not loaded automatically with Accessibility Checker.

 ### Limitations